 Undergraduate Study Units

-Levels one and two – you usually take eight units, usually some compulsory and some from a list of options.
+During levels one and two, you usually take eight units.
+Often some are compulsory and some are chosen from a list of options.

-Level three - you usually take six units plus a dissertation or independent study worth two units.
+During level three you usually take six units plus a dissertation or independent study which is worth two units.

 Joint Honours Degrees

 Some of our courses are Joint Honours Degrees where you study two related subjects, such as International Relations and Politics.
-All of our Joint Honours Degrees involve subjects that are mutually complementary and learning or achievement in one area informs the other.
+All of our Joint Honours Degrees involve subjects that are complementary, where learning in one area informs the other.

 On Joint Honours Degrees, study units (see Undergraduate Study Units above) are divided and you may have fewer options to choose your own modules to ensure you complete all compulsory modules.

 If you have a Foundation degree or Higher National Diploma (HND), a Top-up degree is an excellent way to boost your existing qualifications and open up new career possibilities.

-Despite only taking around one year to complete, Top-up students graduate with a prestigious, full Honours degree from the University of Lincoln.
+These programmes only taking around one year to complete, but Top-up students graduate with a prestigious, full Honours degree from the University of Lincoln.

-“Taught” programmes (MA/MSc/MBA) follow a prescribed pattern of study and are usually subject specific.
+'Taught' programmes (MA/MSc/MBA) follow a prescribed pattern of study and are subject-specific.